claudiofahey/hsk-docs/ibm/hsk.rst

 #.
 Use BDE to provision multiple virtual machines.

 #.
+Download and configure an IBM Open Platform Repository

+#.
 Install Ambari Server.

 #.
 Use Ambari Manager to deploy BI to the virtual machines.